 AILALink puts an entire immigration law library at your fingertips!
 Search the AILALink database for all your practice needs—statutes, regs, case law, agency guidance, publications, and more.

-NATIONAL HARBOR, MD - The American Immigration Lawyers Association (AILA) awarded James Austin of Austin & Ferguson LLC in Kansas City, MO the 2010 Elmer Fried Excellence in Teaching Award in recognition of outstanding professors in the area of immigration law.
-He will receive the award on July 3, 2010 during AILA's Annual Conference held in National Harbor, MD.
+SAN DIEGO, CA - The American Immigration Lawyers Association (AILA) will award Nancy Morawetz, a professor at New York University School of Law (NYU), the 2011 Elmer Fried Excellence in Teaching Award for outstanding professors in the area of immigration law.
+She will receive the award on June 16, 2011, during AILA's Annual Conference to be held in San Diego, CA.